 The male is just 3 - 4 mm long, and his abdomen is elongated.
 The male does not bite humans, and he spends most of his life wandering around looking for females to mate with.

 One mating can supply the female with enough sperm to last her a lifetime, and males are often, though not always, eaten after mating - it mainly depends on whether the female is well-fed or not.
 A male can tell if a female is well fed by touching her web with his feet, as he picks up scents through chemoreceptors in his feet.
 Given the choice of a hungry female and a well fed one, the male will always choose to mate with the well fed one as it is less likely that she will eat him afterwards.
 However if there is only a hungry female to mate with, the male is usually so desperate to mate that he will take his chances of escaping afterwards.
 Courtship can last hours, and consists mainly of the male wandering around the female's web tapping and plucking strands of silk and waving his legs in the air.

-The drawing on the right shows a mating pair with the the male in black.
-The female lays around 400 eggs which hatch in 20 - 30 days.
-But cannibalism is rife among the spiderlings, and usually less than a dozen survive to meet the outside world.
+The drawing above shows a mating pair with the the male in black.
+The female lays around 200 - 250 per egg sac, and it is possible for a healthy, well fed female to lay enough eggs to fill four sacs per season, and around fifteen in an average lifetime.
+The eggs hatch in 20 - 30 days, but cannibalism is rife among the spiderlings, and usually fewer than a dozen survive to meet the outside world.

 The spider is timid and nocturnal.
 During the daylight it spends its time in the silken tunnel retreat.
 Generally when a female is on her web she will hang upside down.